MicrosoftDocs/sql-docs-archive-pr/docs-archive-a/2014/analysis-services/power-pivot-sharepoint/comments-shapes-other-objects-not-supported-by-excel-services.md

 ---
+description: "The following features are not supported by Excel Services and may not display or may display only partially: Comments, Shapes, or other objects"
 title: "The following features are not supported by Excel Services and may not display or may display only partially: Comments, Shapes, or other objects | Microsoft Docs" ms.custom: "" ms.date: "06/13/2017"